derek-dorey/NetworkSimulator/README.txt

 A brief description of the the algorithms are provided below.

 Random algorithm:
-when a message is recieved, it forwards it to a random neighbor.
+when a message is received, it forwards it to a random neighbor.

 Flooding algorithm:
-when a a message is recieved it forwards the message to all of its neighbors except the one it came from.
+when a a message is received it forwards the message to all of its neighbors except the one it came from.

 Shortest path algorithm:
 the routing tables are configured globally to deliver messages using the least amount of intermediate nodes (a.k.a hops).

-Local algorithm:
+Better random algorithm:
-???
+This algorithm will "learn" about the network it is in and gets better over time by recording where it has been before and will not go back there unless it absolutely has to get to it's target.

-In a later development we will implement the xml export and import to resort a previous network and to save a network which one wishes to save.
-We plan to implement this using in the gui using two new Jbuttons or utilize a drop down menu.
+Finally we have implemented the xml export and import to resort a previous network and to save a network which one wishes to save.
+We have done this through the gui using a new button called "save".
-Next iteration we will also be implementing the step back functionality to the simulator.

 ==========================================================================================================================

 For this iteration our design decisions were:

-A new gui was implemented using the Jgraph library and the network was heavily refactored from last iteration to better conform with MVC (Model View Controller).
-The gui now shows the network graph and the a more detailed output as requested from last iteration.
-The gui is update with respect to the networks model.
-Error messages have been added to the error handling and more error cases have been implemented.

-The flooding algorithm messages have a living time (number of hops) which when exceeded the message is removed.
-This algorithm avoids infinite loops by not allowing a message to re-enter the same path twice.

-The random algorithm has stayed the same since the last iterations it still uses a randomly generated number to determine which neighbor the message will be sent to next.
+To filter through all comments made on previous iterations and ensure that we address anything that was an outstanding issue.
+Also refactoring the code and removing all "code smells" was very important as well so our implementation of this iteration was strongly influenced by this.

-More test cases were provided to test the added added code.
+More test cases were provided to test the network class and all the algorithms more accurately.

-***The Network has the implimentations and calculations of the metrics but the GUI does not display them, we could not put them into the GUI in time.***

 ===========================================================================================================================